typelevel/Laika/docs/src/07-reference/06-release-notes.md

 * AST: add `codeOptions` property to `CodeBlock` element for potential tool integrations
 * sbt plugin: The `Laika/clean` task now preserves some directories that will not be re-generated (e.g. api documentation, download directory and older versions in versioned documentation).
+* Bugfixes
-* Bugfix: the HTML renderer did not apply versions to image URLs in case of versioned documentation
+    * The HTML renderer did not apply versions to image URLs in case of versioned documentation
+    * In-memory string input sources could not be read more than once

 0.17.1 (Mar 19, 2021)